-m.
+- m.
 Repurchase of shares - When share capital recognized as equity is repurchased, the amount of consideration paid, including directly attributable costs, is recognized as a reduction of equity.
-Pursuant to Section 45 of the Companies Act, 1992 all common shares purchased are cancelled.
+Pursuant to Section 45 of the Companies Act, 1992 all common shares purchased are cancelled. - n.

-- n.
 Accounts payable and accrued liabilities - Accounts payable and accrued liabilities are measured at amortized cost. - o.
 Preference shares liability - Preference shares liability are measured at amortized cost using the effective interest method.
-The Series D preference shares do not transfer equity interest and/or voting rights to the holder of the security and guarantees returns on investments on a semi-annual basis. - p.
+Series D, E and F preference shares do not transfer equity interest and/or voting rights to the holders of the securities and guarantees returns on investments on a semi-annual basis.
+These shares are mandatorily redeemable with principal maturity dates of June 30, 2030, April 30, 2033 and April 30, 2039, respectively. - p.
 Preference shares equity - Preference shares as equity issued by the Group are recognized as the proceeds received, net of direct issuance costs.
 The repurchase of preference shares is recorded as a reduction of equity.
 No gain or loss is recognized in the consolidated statement of comprehensive income on the purchase, sale, issuance or cancellation of these shares. - q.
 Dividends - Dividends are recognized as a liability in the period in which they are declared. - r.
 Revenue recognition - Revenue is measured at the fair value of the consideration received or receivable.
 Revenue is reduced for customer returns, rebates and other similar allowances.